PedroCristo/README-TEST/README.md

 * All other food images were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
 * Most of the images were taken from [Unsplash](https://unsplash.com/)
-* The Tasty Blog logos and favicon were built by myself
+* The Tasty Blog logos and favicon were designed and build by myself

 ### Information Sources / Resources